Project audience

 Aggregate demand posture still lands on first paint from the server baseline, but operator sessions can now save the current audience focus, watch window, and project note without exposing contact-level lead detail.

-Server baseline readyRevenue-ready demand7-day demand watch6 total leadsRead-only previewSynced Apr 5, 2026, 2:19 PM UTC
+Server baseline readyRevenue-ready demand7-day demand watch9 total leadsRead-only previewSynced Apr 12, 2026, 3:47 AM UTC

 Hydrating the audience resource on top of the server baseline so demand posture stays readable.